xari/boggle/README.md

 - Unit tests for the core business logic.
 - Snapshots for the non-randomized or dynamic parts of the UI.
-- Shallow-rendering for testing the randomized Boggle board.
+- Shallow-rendering for testing the randomized parts of the UI.
+- Mocked callback to test the form submission [`src/Board.test.js`](`src/Board.test.js`).

 ## Dependencies